 Tas holds a BSc in Finance from Ankara University in Turkey and an MA in Economics and Policy Management from Columbia University.
 She is a citizen of Turkey and the United States.

-Tas is a panellist at the fifth annual Africa Investment Exchange: Power & Renewables meeting in London on 14-15 November 2018.
+Tas is a panellist at the sixth Africa Investment Exchange: Power & Renewables meeting at RSA House, 13-14 November 2019.